 10:01 PM: Harris reflects on her mother on Election Day.

-In an interview with a Milwaukee station, Kamala Harris reflected on her mother during the final hours of Election Day.
-The vice president spoke about her family and encouraged voters to participate in this electoral day.
+In an interview with a Milwaukee station, Kamala Harris recalled her mother during the final hours of Election Day.
+The Vice President spoke about her family and encouraged voters to take part in the electoral process.

 9:52 PM: CNN Projection: Trump wins Louisiana

-Former President Donald Trump has gained the 8 electoral votes from Louisiana, according to CNN projections.
+Former President Donald Trump receives Louisiana's 8 electoral votes, according to CNN projections.
 In 2020, Trump also won this state.

 9:51 PM: Report on bomb threats in several key states

 In multiple states, bomb threats led to evacuations and delays in voting.
-In Pennsylvania, a polling services building in West Chester was evacuated, and voting hours in Clearfield County were extended until 9 p.m.
-Similar threats were reported in Michigan, Georgia, Wisconsin, and Arizona.
-The FBI confirmed that the emails regarding the threats appear to originate from Russian domains, although none have been deemed credible so far.
+In Pennsylvania, a voting services building in West Chester was evacuated; voting hours in Clearfield County were also extended until 9 p.m.
+Similar threats were received in Michigan, Georgia, Wisconsin, and Arizona.
+The FBI confirmed that the emails containing the threats appear to originate from Russian domains, although none have been deemed credible so far.

-9:50 PM: FBI collaborates with states affected by bomb threats.
+9:50 PM: FBI collaborates with the states affected by bomb threats.

-The FBI is collaborating with local police and authorities in Michigan, Wisconsin, Arizona, and Georgia after receiving bomb threats at polling places, most of which have been deemed non-credible.
+The FBI is working with local police and authorities in Michigan, Wisconsin, Arizona, and Georgia after receiving bomb threats at polling places, most of which have been deemed not credible.

-9:49 PM: Festive atmosphere at the Harris event at Howard University.
+9:49 PM: Festive atmosphere at Harris's event at Howard University.

-The celebration at Howard University for supporters of Kamala Harris remains lively and festive.
-In contrast, a private event at the Conrad Hotel in Washington, D.C., where her major donors are gathered, reflects a more measured attitude toward the strength Trump has demonstrated in states like Virginia.
+The celebration at Howard University for Kamala Harris's supporters remains lively and festive.
+In contrast, a private event at the Conrad hotel in Washington D.C., where her top donors gather, reflects a more measured attitude toward the strength Trump has displayed in states like Virginia.

 9:43 PM: Trump speaks briefly with his supporters at Mar-a-Lago.